masonwatson/FigCommissionAnalyticsWeb/README.md

 ## Troubleshooting Client Side

 If the website does not accept the localhost, it might be due to a CORS error.
 In that case, please clone the FigCommissionAnalyticsWeb repo and run it locally.

+In addition to running the command below, you can change the api "target" in the proxy.conf.json file, located in FigCommissionAnalyticsWeb, to match the localhost of the running API.
+Doing this will allow the web client to connect automatically to the API when initializing.

 ```bash
 cd C:\
 git clone https://github.com/masonwatson/FigCommissionAnalyticsWeb.git